 Hunter Biden tax probe examining Chinese business dealings

-WASHINGTON (AP) — The Justice Department’s investigation scrutinizing Hunter Biden’s taxes has been examining some of his Chinese business dealings, among other financial transactions, a person familiar with the matter told The Associated Press on Wednesday.
+WASHINGTON (AP) — The Justice Department is investigating the finances of President-elect Joe Biden’s son, including scrutinizing some of his Chinese business dealings and other transactions, a person familiar with the matter told The Associated Press.

+The revelations put a renewed spotlight on questions about Hunter Biden’s financial history, which dogged his father’s successful White House campaign and were a frequent target of President Donald Trump and his allies.
+They also come at a politically delicate time for the president-elect, who is weighing his choice to lead an agency that is actively investigating his son.

-The investigation was launched in 2018, a year before his father, Joe Biden, announced his candidacy for the presidency, but it isn’t clear which entities might be tied up in the probe.
+The tax investigation was launched in 2018, the year before the elder Biden announced his candidacy for president.
+Hunter Biden confirmed the existence of the investigation on Wednesday, saying he learned about it for the first time the previous day.

+“I take this matter very seriously but I am confident that a professional and objective review of these matters will demonstrate that I handled my affairs legally and appropriately, including with the benefit of professional tax advisors,” he said in a statement.

+It isn’t clear which entities or business dealings might be tied up in the probe, though the person with knowledge of the matter said at least some of focus was on his past work in China.
+Federal investigators served a round of subpoenas on Tuesday, including one for Hunter Biden, according to another person familiar with the investigation.

+Investigators did not reach out until recently because of Justice Department practice against taking overt investigative actions in the run-up to an election, one of the people said.
+The people familiar with the investigation insisted on anonymity to discuss an ongoing probe.

 Hunter Biden has a history of international affairs and business dealings in a number of countries.
-The revelation puts a renewed spotlight on the questions about his financial dealings that dogged his father’s successful White House campaign.

-Federal investigators served a round of subpoenas on Tuesday, including for Hunter Biden, according to another person familiar with the investigation who spoke on condition of anonymity to discuss an ongoing probe.
-The tax investigation centers on his business dealings, the person said.

-“I take this matter very seriously but I am confident that a professional and objective review of these matters will demonstrate that I handled my affairs legally and appropriately, including with the benefit of professional tax advisors,” he said in a statement.

-He has long been a target of President Donald Trump and his allies, who have accused him of profiting off his political connections.
-Trump and his supporters also raised unsubstantiated charges of corruption related to Hunter Biden’s work in Ukraine at the time his father was vice president and leading the Obama administration’s dealings with the Eastern European nation.
+Trump and his allies have accused him of profiting off his political connections, and have also raised unsubstantiated charges of corruption related to his work in Ukraine at the time his father was vice president and leading the Obama administration’s dealings with the Eastern European nation.

+Late Wednesday, Trump tweeted a quote from New York Post columnist Miranda Devine claiming, “10% of voters would have changed their vote if they knew about Hunter Biden.”

-The disclosure of the federal investigation, led by the U.S. attorney’s office in Delaware, comes at an awkward moment for the incoming president, who is assembling his Cabinet.
-His pick for attorney general could have oversight of the investigation into the new president’s son if it is still ongoing when Biden is sworn in on Jan.
+Biden is actively assembling his Cabinet, but has yet to name a nominee to lead the Justice Department.
+That person could ultimately have oversight of the investigation into the new president’s son if it is still ongoing when Biden is sworn in on Jan.
 20.

-The probe could also add to the scrutiny of Biden’s handling of China.
-Trump took a tough line on China during the campaign as he tried to deflect blame for the coronavirus and accused Biden of being weak.
-Biden has rejected this, saying that unlike Trump, he would rebuild global coalitions to check China’s power.
+The revelations could also add weight to Trump’s broad accusations that Biden was weak on China.
+Trump took a tough line on China during the campaign as he tried to deflect blame for the coronavirus.
+Biden has rejected the characterization that he was weak and said that, unlike Trump, he would rebuild global coalitions to check China’s power.

+A New Yorker profile on Hunter Biden last year detailed some of his business work in China, including how he accompanied his father on a 2013 trip to Beijing, where he met with a business associate.
+He also acknowledged having received a diamond from a Chinese energy tycoon interested in liquified natural gas projects.

+He downplayed the idea that the gift could have been intended to affect his father’s policy.
+He told the magazine he gave the diamond to an associate.

+“What would they be bribing me for?
+My dad wasn’t in office,” he said.

-Biden’s younger son has been caught up in controversies before.
-While his father was vice president, Hunter joined the Naval Reserve only to be discharged after testing positive for cocaine in his system, later revealing a yearslong struggle with addiction.
+Hunter Biden has been caught up in controversies before.
+While his father was vice president, Hunter joined the Naval Reserve and was discharged after testing positive for cocaine in his system, later revealing a yearslong struggle with addiction.

 He also joined the board of Ukrainian energy company Burisma in 2014, sparking concerns about the perceptions of a conflict of interest given the elder Biden was deeply involved in U.S. policy toward Ukraine.
-A Republican-led Senate investigation did not identify any policies that were directly affected by Hunter Biden’s work.
+An investigation by the Republican-led Senate did not identify any policies that were directly affected by Hunter Biden’s work.

 In the weeks before the election, Trump supporters used the existence of a laptop they said was connected to Hunter Biden — and the emergence of someone who maintains he had business discussions with him — to raise questions about Joe Biden’s knowledge of his son’s activities in Ukraine and China.
 The president-elect has said he did not discuss his son’s international business dealings with him and has denied having ever taken money from a foreign country.